instructure/aws-keychain-util/README.md

 The tool also tracks role expiration, and automatically removes expired tokens when you open a new shell or source your env.

+## Open the Aws Console

+Once you have assumed a role you can open the AWS Console in your web browser by running:

+    $ aws-creds console <name>

 ## Security

 Unfortunately, when Keychain whitelists either the `aws-creds` script